Care Bears: Characters

 Some elements of the Care Bears franchise pay homage to the legend of King Arthur.
 For example, the name of the main characters' residence, Care-a-Lot, is a play on King Arthur's legendary Camelot castle.
 The Care Bear Family sits around a heart-shaped table, similar to the Round Table used by Arthur and his knights.
 In addition, Sir Lancelot's name inspired that of Love-a-Lot Bear.

 Throughout the films and various TV series, various villains have tried to stop the Bears and Cousins in the background on their missions and rid the world of the love and caring the Care Bears and the Cousins use.
 In the two TV specials and DIC TV series, they battled against Professor Coldheart, his assistant Frostbite, and occasionally, Auntie Freeze; in Nelvana's version, they faced the wizard No Heart, his bumbling assistant Beastly, and his ill-tempered niece Shreeky, and minor villains such as Dr. Fright and Sour Sam.
 In the films, they went up against Nicholas and the Evil Spirit in The Care Bears Movie, Dark Heart in Care Bears Movie II: A New Generation, The Wizard of Wonderland and his assistants Dim and Dum in The Care Bears Adventure in Wonderland, and the Rat King and the Evil Vizier in Care Bears Nutcracker Suite.

 Following the 2002 revival, Sir Funnybone the rat was introduced as a villain in the film Care Bears Journey to Joke-a-lot, while The Care Bears' Big Wish Movie broke from tradition in that it did not have a villain.
-For the 2007 revival, the new film Care Bears: Oopsy Does It! introduced new villains, Grizzle and WingNut, who also appeared in the TV series, Care Bears: Adventures in Care-a-lot.
-Additional Care Bears introduced in Care Bears: Welcome to Care-a-Lot include Wonderheart Bear and Great Giving Bear, a resident King Beastly and her minions Beasties.
-Following the 2019 revival, the new seires Care Bears: Unlock the Magic they went up against Bluster the leader of the Bad Crowd and her assistant Robbie.
+For the 2007 revival, the new film Care Bears: Oopsy Does It! introduced new villain, Grizzle without WingNut (it is friend of the Care Bears), who also appeared in the TV series, Care Bears: Adventures in Care-a-lot.
+For the 2012 revival, the new series Care Bears: Welcome to Care-a-Lot they went up against a resident King Beastly and his minions Beasties, and additional Care Bears include Wonderheart Bear and Great Giving Bear.
+Following the 2019 revival, the new series Care Bears: Unlock the Magic they went up against Bluster the leader of the Bad Crowd and her assistant Robbie.